Home » Stories of Mission

 Success Can Rise Out of Failure

-One experience that Anne (name changed) had illustrates her struggle with success.
+Anne (name changed) shares an experience that illustrates her struggle with success.
 “How could people in our own faith community act so vengefully and with so little consideration for their children’s faith?” she writes.
-“Just when I rejoice at how good things are going, at how much fruit is resulting from my ministry, things fall apart.
-I could easily name ten other situations where seeming success crashed down into failure.”
+“Just when I rejoice at how much fruit is resulting from my ministry, things fall apart.
+I could easily name ten other situations like this.”

 Read More